-Sexual Harassment Grievance Procedures for Employees (Title IX)
+Article 20: Sexual Harassment (Title IX)

 Pittsburg State University prohibits all forms of sexual harassment including domestic violence, dating violence, sexual assault and stalking.

 Title IX of the Education Amendments Act of 1972 is a federal law that states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."